THIS WEBPAGE IS ALSO AVAILABLE

 The prayer to Christ the King printed below gives us a great answer to the often-asked question “Who’s in charge here”!
 When we say that “I am the captain of my ship, the master of my soul,” and don’t seek God’s guidance, our boat is often in danger of capsizing in the choppy waters of life’s vicissitudes.

 Our Lord and Savior Jesus Christ can provide us a safe harbor instead!
-This prayer can be prayed any time of the year, not just on the feast day of Christ the King at the end of November.
+This prayer can be prayed any time of the year, not just on the feast day of Christ the King, which occurs in the last Sunday of the church's liturgical year, usually towards the end of November.